Blake started out scribbling in cards over 30 years ago. Though his handwriting is mostly unchanged, the content has improved.

-Graduation is a momentous event that deserves a congratulatory message that fits the occasion, but these messages can be difficult to write—especially what comes after the "congratulations" part.
-It's likely that the graduate will go through his or her cards very quickly, throwing away the majority of the cards immediately after removing the money enclosed.
+A graduation is a momentous event that deserves a congratulatory message that fits the occasion, but these messages can be difficult to write—especially once you get past the "congratulations" part.
+It's likely that the graduate will go through his or her cards very quickly, throwing away the majority of them immediately after removing the money enclosed.
 This may put your mind at ease some.

 Use the examples below to help you figure out exactly what to write in your card.
 Change the message examples to fit you and the graduate, and have some fun with it.
-Graduation is a fun time, so your message should be, too (but if you prefer writing a reflective saying, you will find those, also).
+Graduation is a fun time, so your message should be fun, too.
+If you prefer more serious wishes, examples of sincere messages are also provided below.
 These will work as high school or college graduation wishes.

 General Graduation Congratulations Messages